 The power of smallholders

-Fairtrade International defines a smallholder as a producer who is dependent on family labour, as opposed to non family labour.
-Smallholders predominate in the production of many commodity cash crops.
+Fairtrade International defines a smallholder as a producer who is dependent on family labour, as opposed to non family labour.10 Smallholders predominate in the production of many commodity cash crops.
 Some 30 million smallholder farmers produce most of the world's coffee and cocoa and tens of millions of others play important roles in the production of tea, bananas and sugar.

-30 million smallholder farmers produce most of the world's coffee and cocoa

 Around

-17 out of 20
+17 out of 20 of the world's farms

-of the

-world's farms

 are still

-hectares

-or less in size
+hectares or less in size Some 30 million smallholder farmers produce most of the world's coffee and cocoa

-Over

-90%

-of the world's cocoa

-is grown on
+of the world's cocoa is grown on E million

-Some 5 million small farms
+small farms

-These small farmers grow around 70% of the planet's food
+These small farmers grow around

+70%. of the planet's food

 80% of the world's coffee is grown by smallholders Smallholder producers also play critical roles in livestock production.
 Small livestock enterprises drive dairy production in eastern Africa and South Asia, for example.
 India is now the largest dairy producer in the world, and most of the country's milk is produced by smallholder farmers.
-In Kenya, over 80 per cent of milk comes not from large milk companies but from around 800,000 smallholder dairy farmers.
-12 FAIRTRADE CANNOT CHANGE THE EXISTING TRADE REGIME BY DR SUSHIL MOHAN, DIRECTOR OF INTERNATIONAL BUSINESS PROGRAMME AT THE UNIVERSITY OF DUNDEE AND AUTHOR FOR THE INSTITUTE OF ECONOMIC AFFAIRS airtrade is an organised social movement that promotes social standards in areas related to production and trading of (mainly) agricultural commodities.
+In Kenya, over 80 per cent of milk comes not from large milk companies but from around 800,000 smallholder dairy farmers.12 FARTRADE CANNOT CHANGE THE EXISTING TRADE REGIME BY DR SUSHIL MOHAN, DIRECTOR OF INTERNATIONAL BUSINESS PROGRAMME AT THE UNIVER-SITY OF DUNDEE AND AUTHOR FOR THE INSTITUTE OF ECONOMIC AFFAIRS airtrade is an organised social movement that promotes social standards in areas related to production and trading of (mainly) agricultural commodities.
 It does so without being involved directly in commodity production or trade; rather it issues the labels and controls the observance of social standards as well as promotes the market for Fairtrade products.
 The movement focuses in particular on exports of agricultural commodities from developing countries to developed countries.
-The understanding of Fairtrade is best conveyed by the prescriptions required for Fairtrade certified products: - Traders pay producers an agreed minimum price that cover the costs of sustainable production and living, which gives way to the market price whenever this is above the minimum - Traders should also provide a social premium, around 5-10%, for development and technical assistance - Fairtrade producers must follow standards regarding working conditions, wages, child labour and the environment.
-These include adherence to International Labour Organisation standards and to the UN charter of human rights, protection and conservation of the environment - Traders, as far as possible, must directly purchase from producers or producer organisations using long-term contracts to lessen the number of intermediaries and to promote long-term planning and stability - Traders should help provide producers credit, up to 60% of purchase amount in
+The understanding of Fairtrade is best conveyed by the prescriptions required for Fairtrade certified products: • Traders pay producers an agreed minimum price that cover the costs of sustainable production and living, which gives way to the market price whenever this is above the minimum • Traders should also provide a social premium, around 5-10%, for development and technical assistance • Fairtrade producers must follow standards regarding working conditions, wages, child labour and the environment.
+These include adherence to International Labour Organisation standards and to the UN charter of human rights, protection and conservation of the environment • Traders, as far as possible, must directly purchase from producers or producer organisations using long-term contracts to lessen the number of intermediaries and to promote long-term planning and stability • Traders should help provide producers credit, up to 60% of purchase amount in